mui/material-ui/docs/src/pages/discover-more/related-projects/related-projects-ja.md

 ### Tables

-- [material-table](https://github.com/mbrn/material-table): A simple and powerful Datatable for React based on Material-UI Table with some additional features. それらは多くの異なるユースケース（編集可能、フィルタリング、グループ化、ソート、選択、i18n、ツリーデータなど）をサポートします。 参照するといいでしょう。
+- [material-table](https://github.com/mbrn/material-table): A simple and powerful Datatable for React based on Material-UI Table with some additional features.
+It supports many different use cases (editable, filtering, grouping, sorting, selection, i18n, tree data and more).
 - [dx-react-grid-material-ui](https://devexpress.github.io/devextreme-reactive/react/grid/): A data grid for Material-UI with paging, sorting, filtering, grouping and editing features ([paid license](https://js.devexpress.com/licensing/)).
 - [mui-datatables](https://github.com/gregnb/mui-datatables): Responsive data tables for Material-UI with filtering, sorting, search and more.
 - [tubular-react](https://github.com/unosquare/tubular-react): A Material-UI table with local or remote data-source.
 Featuring filtering, sorting, free-text search, export to CSV locally, and aggregations.